fbpx

 Just to end it on a lighter note, here’s me trying to be a little funny (and also hinting towards a wake-up call).

-Please enter them in the comments section below so that we can tag you and make this piece more exhaustive.
+Please enter them in the comments section below so we can tag you and make this piece more exhaustive.

 Authored by: Kanika Sharma, Market research in collaboration with Mahesh Maan, Team Lead, Data Science Team.